MrR0807/Notes/Golang/pitfals.md

 * Use errors.Is when you are looking for a specific instance or specific values.
 Use errors.As when you are looking for a specific type.
 * Sometimes you find yourself wrapping multiple errors with the same message - you can simplify by using defer.

+# Modules, Packages, and Imports

+* While you can store more than one module in a repository, it is discouraged.
+Everything within a module is versioned together.
+Maintaining two modules in one repository requires you to track separate versions for two different modules in a single repository.
+* To reduce confusion, do not use uppercase letters within it.